Informatics General: Equitable Life Assurance Society relationship

+Accordingly, in September 1973, it was announced that Informatics would be acquired by Equitable Life Assurance Society, for $7 per share in cash.
+The deal closed in March 1974.
+Thus Informatics became a subsidiary of Equitable Life, with the goal of gaining the ability to grow organically and to acquire other businesses.

 For the year 1976, Informatics had revenues of $58 million.
 It had some 1,800 employees at locations around the world.
 From around 1976 through to the end in 1985, Informatics corporate headquarters was located in an office along Ventura Boulevard in Woodland Hills.

 Seeking to capitalize on the brand of its most known entity, some other Informatics products were named with a "IV" in their title, including "Production IV" for planning in manufacturing and "Accounting IV" for the financial sector.
 Additional products included Life-Comm and Issue-Comm for the insurance sector, Minicomm and Intercomm for teleprocessing and communications, and CSS, for corporate shareholder processing.

 In addition to packaged software, Informatics continued to make custom software and engage in professional services contracts.

 The relationship with Equitable did not work out well, and by the late 1970s Informatics sought to be an independent company again.
 It had a second IPO and starting in 1979 began trading as an Over-the-counter stock with the symbol IMAT.
 Then on June 7, 1982, the recently renamed Informatics General Corporation began trading on the New York Stock Exchange under the symbol IG.
 It was only the second software company ever to be listed on the NYSE.

 Products and divisions

+During the late 1970s and early 1980s, the company broke its revenues down into three sources: software products, professional services, and information processing services; from 1978 through 1982, the three were in rough balance, with each of the three comprising anywhere from 26 to 39 percent of the total.
+Beginning in 1982, the company categorized revenues as coming from cross-industry customers versus vertical market segments; by 1983, the verticals, which included products and services for the legal, accounting, insurance, and other industries, had eclipsed cross-industry revenues.
+These changes reflected complicated, and frequently changing, reporting structures within the company.